Desplay/INRN-Project/README.md

 # ReactTableBook-Project
-Booking a table at the restaurant with React Native
+Booking a table at the restaurant with React Native & NestJS